leon2968/ZenInventory/README.md

 # ZenInventory
 ZenInventory is an online inventory management tool that aims to provide business owners a digitized, logical, and systematic process to control the inward and outward flow of inventory stock.

+Demo Link: https://zeninventory-render.onrender.com (Login: Email:test@test.com, Password: test123)
+Please note the application and the database are hosted seperately on free cloud services so it may cause slow response time and errors.

 #### What is the goal?
 - To build an inventory management System for business owners
 - Case study link: https://docs.google.com/document/d/1w_hfEKaTbIXq9gXj6MSU9G5tJ0Vsf92Au2KFHWwkHlY/edit